 The 2020 budget includes money that covers the cost of the social services that help us out, the law and order that keeps us safe, along with the roads and transit we use to get around, despite provincial downloading.

 Funding towards the social services that help out Barrie residents saw an overall increase in funding this year, including increased funding to the county paramedic services, while one program benefitting social housing took a hit.

-A newly-inked community improvement plan (CIP) designed, in part, to spur the growth of affordable housing in the city was projected to cost $2.5 million to operate fully; council voted to contribute $1,000,000 to the plan instead.
-“Not this year, not with all the downloading from the province,” Councillor Mike McCann said to a voted-down motion to increase the contribution.
+A new community improvement plan designed, in part, to spur the growth of affordable housing in the city was projected to cost $2.5 million to operate fully; council voted to contribute $1,000,000 to the plan instead.
+‘Not this year, not with all the downloading from the province,” Councillor Mike McCann said to a voted-down motion to increase the contribution.
 “I can’t walk out there and tell people we just raised their property taxes,” added Councillor Gary Harvey, “just to put it towards a CIP.”

 That said, the city has agreed to contribute about $6.35 million towards the County of Simcoe’s housing programs, both the Simcoe County Housing Corporation and Not-for-Profit Social Housing.

 The amount of money the city contributes to the county’s Paramedics Services is increasing by about $744,000 this year, with a final cost of $7 million.

 The Barrie Public Library’s request for funding was approved, for the most part; council voted to decrease the library’s ask by $115,000, in part as it was felt the library did not require the additional security requested.

 Law and Order